nimbix/jarvice-helm/README.md

 ```

 Once the kubernetes nodes are labeled, the JARVICE helm chart can direct pod
 types to specific nodes by utilizing node selectors.
-The JARVICE helm charts
+The JARVICE helm chart
 provides node selector settings which can be applied to all of the
 `jarvice-system` components (`jarvice.nodeSelector`), as well as node
 selectors for each individual JARVICE component.
 These can be set in a